esa/gaia-astrometric-exoplanet-orbit-ml/README.md

 ### Setting up the Dataset

-The dataset needed to reproduce the results can be downloaded from [here](TODO).
-Extract the data into a folder called `data` in the repository root.
+The dataset needed to reproduce the results is included in this repository under `data/0.0.6/`.

-The version used in the paper is 0.0.6 and has to be put into data under `data/0.0.6/` by default.

 ### Reproduce results